1 — Is Most of Humanity Lost?

 It will come about after this That I will pour out My Spirit on all mankind; And your sons and daughters will prophesy, Your old men will dream dreams, Your young men will see visions.

-Through the prophet Joel, God has promised to pour His Spirit out on everyone whom has ever lived.
+Through the prophet Joel, God has promised to pour His Spirit out on everyone that has ever lived.
 Thus the prophet Joel and the author of Acts agree: God intends to save everyone.

 Now look at what the apostle Peter wrote about this subject.
 II Peter 3:9 (KJV):